-The session has been designed to prompt you to rethink how your day-to-day actions could be perceived by a judge when deciding whether legislation has been breached.
-It will provide you with an understanding of the:
+The session will encourage you to reconsider how a judge might perceive your day-to-day actions relating to a WHS breach.
+It will provide you with an understanding of:

 Bill Kritharas is an experienced work health and safety lawyer who takes a commercial and practical approach to advising clients, managing incidents and resolving legal problems.
 Through his involvement in many different organisations, Bill has developed the skills that enable him to quickly understand a client’s operating environment and requirements, so that he implements commercial solutions that add value to his clients.